laurynas-karvelis/zeroad-token-typescript/README.md

 ## Implementation details

-The modules uses `node:crypto` runtime module to ensure user's Request Header payload is valid by verifying its signature for the payload using Zero Ad Network's public ED25519 cryptographic key which is supplied within the module.
+The module uses the `node:crypto` runtime module to ensure the user's Request Header payload is valid by verifying its signature for the payload using Zero Ad Network's public ED25519 cryptographic key which is supplied within the module.
 Then:

 - User's token payload is decoded and token's protocol version, expiration timestamp and site's feature list are extracted.
-- A map of site's features and their toggle states is generated.
+- A map of the site's features and their toggle states is generated.
 - An expired token will produce a feature list with all flags being set to `false`.

 Parsed token result example: